Tom Butts, PhD

 - serving three years on the NCTM [National Council of Teachers of Mathematics] Student Math Notes committee.

-Speaking at various meetings is a way of interacting with teachers and/or students.
-Recent talks include :
+Speaking at various meetings promotes interacting with teachers and/or students.
+Talks included :

 - "Learning Through Questioning"